williamkohler/weather_app/README.md

 ## Additional Information

-For additional help or feedback, you can contact [Your Contact Information].
+For additional help or feedback, you can contact Bill Kohler . bkohler4 [at] gmail [dot] com

 ---